 What is FIFO Inventory Valuation Method?

-Inventory costs are reported either on the balance sheet or they are transferred to the income statement as an expense to match against sales revenues.
-When inventories are used up in production or are sold, their cost is transferred from the balance sheet to the income statement as cost of goods sold
+Inventory costs are reported either on the balance sheet, or they are transferred to the income statement as an expense to match against sales revenue.
+When inventories are used up in production or are sold, their cost is transferred from the balance sheet to the income statement as cost of goods sold.

 Conversely, this method also results in older historical purchase price allocated to the cost of goods sold (COGS) and matched against current period revenues.

-FIFO method of inventory valuation results in an overstatement of gross margin in an inflationary environment and therefore does not necessarily reflects a proper matching of revenues and costs.
-For example, in an environment where inflation is on the upward trend, current revenue will be matched against older and lower-cost inventory items and this will result in the highest possible gross margin.
+FIFO method of inventory valuation results in an overstatement of gross margin in an inflationary environment and therefore does not necessarily reflect a proper matching of revenues and costs.
+For example, in an environment where inflation is on the upward trend, current revenue will be matched against older and lower-cost inventory items, and this will result in the highest possible gross margin.